egglang/sonicky/README.md

 ### Example for Android

-Android encoder/decoder and an example application using it is provided.
+Android encoder/decoder and an example application using it are also provided.

 ## Developed By